ndurvasula/OpenKPD/docs/index.md

 Detailed data pertaining to realistic kidney exchange networks can give crucial insight into how to improve these systems to be more efficient and equitable.
 However, much of this data is inaccessible to researchers due to its fundamentally sensitive nature.
 This package provides a means for generating realistic synthetic data so that researchers can have open access to key data without infringing upon patient privacy.

 This framework comes packaged with two simulators: the [batch simulator]() and the [trajectory simulator]().
 The former allows users to generate simulated running match records for a given amount of time.
 The latter takes as input the given state of a kioney exchange pool, and will simulate a particular patient for some number of trajectories until they exit the pool.

-## Getting started

-OpenKPD requires only two dependencies to run: Java and CPLEX.
-Any 64-bit installation of [Java](https://www.java.com/en/download/manual.jsp) (JRE or JDK) will work with OpenKPD.
-OpenKPD also requires CPLEX Optimization Studio 12.6.3.
-CPLEX can be downloaded for free through the [IBM Academic Initiative](https://academic.ibm.com/a2mt/email-auth).
+See [Installation](https://openkpd.org/installation) to get started.

 ## About OpenKPD